Awards & Recognition

 Town of Taber Finance Department Wins GFOA Award

-The Finance Department of the Town of Taber was recognized with a Canadian Award for Financial Reporting from the Government Finance Officers Association for its Annual Financial Report for 2014.
+The Finance Department of the Town of Taber has been recognized three years in a row with a Canadian Award for Financial Reporting from the Government Finance Officers Association for its Annual Financial Reports for 2013, 2014 and 2015.
 This is a Canadian Award given to municipalities that go above and beyond what is required for their annual external audit.
-The Town of Taber was one of only 13 municipalities who received this award in Alberta.

 The GFOA established the Canadian Award for Excellence in Financial Reporting Program (CAnFR) in 1986 to encourage local governments to go beyond minimum requirements of accepted accounting principles, and to prepare annual financial reports that evidence the spirit of transparency and full disclosure.
 This award recognizes those efforts.